 8.1 Costs: Customer shall be responsible for all costs incurred by Customer and Provider to implement the provisions of this Agreement including, but not limited to, engineering, administrative and general expenses, material, and labor expenses associated with the specifications, design, review, approval, purchase, installation, maintenance, modification, repair, operation, replacement, checkouts, testing, upgrading, calibration, removal, relocation of equipment, or software.

-8.2 On-Going Maintenance: Customer shall be responsible for all costs incurred by Customer and Provider for on-going operation and maintenance of the facilities required to implement the provisions of this Agreement.
+8.2 On-Going Maintenance: Customer shall be responsible for all costs incurred by Customer and Provider for on-going operation and maintenance of the Customer’s facilities required to implement the provisions of this Agreement, which facilities are identified in Appendix A to this Agreement.
 Such work shall include, but is not limited to, normal and extraordinary engineering, administrative and general expenses, material, and labor expenses associated with the specifications, design, review, approval, purchase, installation, maintenance, modification, repair, operation, replacement, checkouts, testing, calibration, removal, or relocation of equipment required to accommodate this Agreement.

 ARTICLE IX

-REDISPATCH

-9.1 Redispatch: Redispatch procedures may be implemented by the Provider when a transmission constraint exists on the Transmission System, and such constraint may impair the reliability of the Transmission System.
+RESERVED

 ARTICLE X

-INSURANCE
+INSURANCE AND INDEMNIFICATION